athulanilthomas/splitwise-ts/README.md

 # Splitwise Typescript

 A high-performance, fully typed SDK for integrating with Splitwise, designed for maximum speed and flexibility.
-This SDK is compatible with Web Workers, browsers, and Node.js, ensuring seamless usage across different environments.
+This SDK is compatible with Workers and Node.js, ensuring seamless usage across different environments.
 Built with TypeScript, it offers robust type safety and developer-friendly interfaces, making it the fastest and most reliable way to interact with Splitwise programmatically.

 ## Features 🎉

 ⚡ **Blazing Fast** – Optimized for performance across all supported environments
-🔄 **Multi-Platform Support** – Works on Web Workers, browsers, and Node.js
+🔄 **Multi-Platform Support** – Works on Workers and Node.js
 🛡️ **Fully Typed** – Provides complete TypeScript definitions
 🔗 **Seamless API Integration** – Simplifies interaction with Splitwise’s API
 📦 **Lightweight & Efficient** – Minimal dependencies to ensure a small footprint